68mschmitt/DirQuest.nvim/docs/SPEC.md

 ```

 ### Implementation Tasks
-1. Mark which cells in world 2D array are solid/walkable
-2. Update player movement to check collision before moving
+1. ✅ **COMPLETED IN PHASE 4**: Coordinate-based collision system with `collision_rects` array
+2. ✅ **COMPLETED IN PHASE 4**: Rectangle overlap detection (AABB) for player movement
 3. Define entrance points for each directory structure
 4. Detect when player is at entrance
 5. Show interaction hint in HUD
-6. Implement Enter key to transition into directory
+6. Implement Enter key to transition into directory (partially done)
-7. Implement interaction with file objects
+7. Implement interaction with file objects (partially done)
-8. Add Escape key to go to parent directory
+8. Add Escape key to go to parent directory (partially done)

+**Note**: Phase 4 implemented a robust coordinate-based collision system that separates visual representation from collision logic.
+Collision rectangles are tracked in `world.collision_rects` and checked using AABB (Axis-Aligned Bounding Box) overlap detection.
+This provides better performance and maintainability than checking individual grid cells.

 ### Manual Test Procedures